IBZTI2018/TIAE5-WT/README.md

 cd TIAE5-WT
 ```

-3. Create and migrate the database
+3. Install all dependencies
 ```
-make migrate
+make deps
 ```

 4. Put the keys and start the engines